 New Medicine Students

-The University of Lincoln's Welcome Week activities will be taking place from Monday 18 September 2023, and Medicine students can optionally attend.
+The University of Lincoln's Welcome Week activities will be taking place from Monday 16 September 2024, and Medicine students can optionally attend.
 A range of activities will be coordinated by the University of Lincoln and the Lincoln Students’ Union.
-The schedule for this can be found at https://welcomeweek.lincoln.ac.uk/undergraduate/.
-There will be no Medicine-specific activities during this week, however staff will be available at set times during the week if you need support.
+The schedule for this can be found in our Welcome Week website.

 Getting Started